Responsible Conduct of Research Short Courses

 - Location: San Diego Convention Center 11

 Understanding power dynamics — the way interactions are shaped by the relative power that different people have in relation to each other — is increasingly important as science becomes more global and collaborative.
-Through lectures, hands-on training, and case study discussion, attendees will explore the nature of power dynamics in science and academia and how they can be affected by scientists’ intersecting identities.
-Attendees will also develop skills to address the consequences of power dynamics in their own workplaces.
+Through lectures, hands-on training, and case study discussion, attendees explored the nature of power dynamics in science and academia and how they can be affected by scientists’ intersecting identities.
+Attendees also developed skills to address the consequences of power dynamics in their own workplaces.
 Review the course agenda.

-Course book materials from previous courses are available for review
+Course book materials and recordings from previous courses are available for review

 Neuroethics and Public Engagement: Why, How, and Best Practices